TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-intro.md

 We'll get into exactly what's going on here soon enough.
 But for now, uncomment the two flex related lines in the above CSS and check out the result.
 All 3 divs should now be arranged horizontally.
 If you resize the results frame with the "1x", ".5x" and ".25x" buttons you'll also see that the divs will 'flex'.
 They will fill the available area and will each have equal width.

-If you add another div to the HTML, inside of `.flex-container`, it will show up alongside the others, and everything will flex to make it fit.
+If you add another div to the HTML, inside of `.flex-container`, it will show up alongside the others, and everything will flex to fit within the available area.

 > #### Note
 > If it's hard to see what's going on in the small embedded CodePen, feel free to click the "Edit on CodePen" or "Fork on CodePen" button.
 This will bring the example into a full-sized environment.
 Some of the later examples might especially benefit from doing this.